carlesfernandez/docker-petalinux/README.md

 There are some steps on your side if you want to make use of Vivado's graphical interface before running the Docker container.

-- If you are accessing remotely to the machine running the Docker container, you need to enable trusted X11 forwarding with the `-Y` flag:

-      $ ssh user@host -Y

 - If your local machine is running Linux, adjust the permission of the X server
   host: